justinmeiners/efficient-programming-with-components/00_foreword.md

 The videos are often hard to watch due to the slow pace and interaction with the audience.
 Sometimes a mistake is made, and they go back and fix it.
 Alex may introduce a story and then finish it days later.
 Consequently, some videos have fewer than 800 views, and at least 10 of those views are mine.

 [videos]: https://www.youtube.com/watch?v=aIHAEYyoTUc&list=PLHxtyCq_WDLXryyw91lahwdtpZsmo4BGD

 **Is all this information available in his books?**

-A majority, but not all of the code, is available in other forms.
+A majority of the information, but not the code, is available in other forms.
-In the lectures, you get history, opinions, motivation, practical tips, applications, and responses to criticism, all at once.
+In these lectures, you get history, opinions, motivation, practical tips, applications, and responses to criticism, all at once.
 This is not present in the books, especially "Elements of Programming" which is very formal.
 Having this rich context makes the books much more approachable and meaningful.